scenerystack/community/docs/reference/api/scenery/DisplayedTrailsProperty.md

 # DisplayedTrailsProperty

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/util/DisplayedTrailsProperty.ts](https://github.com/phetsims/scenery/blob/main/js/util/DisplayedTrailsProperty.ts) for the most up-to-date information.

 ## Overview

 A Property that will contain a list of Trails where the root of the trail is a root Node of a Display, and the leaf